 Sridevi Funeral Live!
-TEARY-EYED Aishwarya Rai Bachchan & Sushmita Sen Pay Their Last Respect
+TEARY-EYED Aishwarya Rai Bachchan & Sushmita Sen Pay Their Last Respects

-It's still hard to believe that legendry actress Sridevi is no more.
-She passed away at the age of 54 on February 24.
+It's still hard to believe that legendary actress Sridevi is no more.
+She passed away on February 24 at the age of 54.
 Accidental drowning was mentioned as the cause of death in the forensics report.

 Her Last Journey